aappddeevv/scalajs-friendly-source-map-loader/README.md

 ```

 Loaders are used right to lift so the normal source-map-loader will run first
-but *ignore* the scala.js output leaving that to the friendly loader.
+but *ignore* the scala.js output leaving the scala js file to the friendly loader.